 Even with local groups in place, there is still more to do.
 We will continue to support regional communications and policy initiatives, and help implement the most pressing conservation actions for birds.

-We are now working with our partners to:
+We are working with our partners to:

 the conservation goals of Prairie, Oaks and People.

-our partners’ collective capacity to protect and restore oak and prairie habitats in the most important places for birds.
+our partners’ capacity to protect and restore oak and prairie habitats in the most important places for birds.

 public support for long-term conservation investments that will sustain oak and prairie birds and their habitats in the decades ahead.